Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ╰───┴───────────┴────────────────────╯
 ```

-Some issues will not have reactions at all
+This issue however does not have reactions at alls.

 ```nu {4}
 gh issue list --repo $repo --json createdAt,reactionGroups,title,url